Siebel CRM Web Services Reference > Siebel CRM Web Services Overview > About Siebel Web Service Modeling >

 - Identify process properties that are to be made available and correctly mark them as follows:

-- If any process property is a property set hierarchy, complete the following steps:
+- If any process property is a property set hierarchy, then complete the following steps:

 - Define the property set structure as an integration object in Siebel Tools.